shopware5/shopware/UPGRADE-5.6.md

 * Changed `type` of `logMailAddress` config in `s_core_config_elements` to `textarea`
 * Changed mail error handler to consider multiple recipient addresses
 * Changed `Shopware_Controllers_Frontend_Note` forwards to redirects
+* Changed display mode of voucher field on the shopping cart page into a configurable display mode

 ### Removals